mateuszjurewicz/notes_public/English Vocabulary.md

 a small specie of turtle, living in brackish or fresh water, common house pet.
 - `terrycloth` aka `towelling` or `terry cotton` is a material where there are protruding loops of thread that can absorb a large amount of water, perfect for fluffy towels and bathrobes.
+- `thresher` (pron (t)fresher)
+a person or machine that separates grain from corn or other crops by beating. (młocarnia).
+Also a type of shark (hunting close to the surface, using its tail to lash the water and herd fish into tightly packed shoal)
 - `triplicate` (noun/adj pron. "tryplyket", verb pron. "tryplykejt") (adj) existing in three copies or examples. (noun) a thing which is part of a set of three copies or corresponding parts. (verb) make three copies of; multiply by three.
 Contrast with duplicate.
 - `trough` (pron "trof")